youssefrag/WebsiteBuilder/README.md

 ## Be able to edit components and save them again

-# Technologies used will be PSQL, MUI, React, Node
+## Technologies used will be PSQL, MUI, React, Node

+## Drag and drop will be done with airplane.dev library